UPPMAX/uppmax_intro_python/docs/lesson_plans/20250304/README.md

 I had emails from two learners that had trouble preparing for the course.

-One learner got this text from PDC:
+One learner got this text from NSC:

 > Perhaps there has been some misunderstanding - are you participating in
 > a "Introduction to python" course